702nADOS/testbed/README.md

-This is a collection repository which should include all necessary packages to startup the KIA4SM testbed environment
+#Branch of testbed for IDP of privatereese

-Its not complete yet and may contain bugs.
+This branch is a new working branch for the testbed in which the IDP of privatereese should be developed.

-If you are having trouble please contact "privatereese".
+detailed description is following.